PrEP and side effects

 Most people taking PrEP do not get side effects.

-In studies, mild nausea, diarrhoea, bloating and headache were reported in the first month by less than 1 in 10 people.
+Less than 1 in 10 people report mild nausea, diarrhoea, bloating and headache are reported in the first month.
 These side effects then usually stop.